Teledyne DALSA 16k TDI line scan camera 1 MHz line rate

 Teledyne DALSA AxCIS Contact Image Sensor Modules

-Teledyne DALSA has released the AxCIS 800mm mono/HDR, the first member of a new flexible and scalable product family of Contact Image Sensors (CIS).
+Teledyne DALSA has released the AxCIS 800mm mono/HDR, and the AxCIS 400mm mono, the first two members of a new flexible and scalable product family of Contact Image Sensors (CIS).
 As other members are released, users can choose fields of view (FoV) in 100mm increments, e.g. 400mm, 500mm, 600mm, 700mm, and 800mm.

 AxCIS 800mm lighting and scanning – Courtesy Teledyne DALSA